janeymcnab/PDA/Static_and_Dynamic_Task_A 2/part_1_docs/testing_task_1.md

   total # 'total has not been defined for card in cards:
     total += card.value
-    return "You have a total of" + total # this needs to be changed to an f string to be able to combine int and str values.
+    return "You have a total of" + total # this line needs to be in line with the "for" on line 37, and not indented to be part of the for loop.
+This also needs to be changed to an f string to be able to combine int and str values.

 ```